Charles Bukowski's influence on popular culture: Film

 The 1980 film Cannibal Apocalypse features a character called Charlie Bukowski.

 Several films have been made about Bukowski’s life, most involving Bukowski’s literary alter ego, Henry Chinaski.
 Barfly, which is probably the best known Bukowski autobiographic film, starring Mickey Rourke as Chinaski, centered on Bukowski’s time in Los Angeles while drinking and writing.
 While early on in the filming, Bukowski (who also wrote the screenplay) spoke approvingly of Rourke's portrayal; he would later go on to say that he felt the actor overplayed the character.

 Bukowski's film incarnations have stretched to even foreign lands outside of the United States.
-In 1981, Italian director Marco Ferrari created Tales of Ordinary Madness, which was based on several of Bukowski's short stories collected in The Most Beautiful Woman in Town.
+In 1981, Italian director Marco Ferreri created Tales of Ordinary Madness, which was based on several of Bukowski's short stories collected in The Most Beautiful Woman in Town.
 In 1987, a small Belgian film named Crazy Love was released.
 Directed by Dominique Deruddere, the script was co-written by Charles Bukowski and is now considered one of the best films in world cinema dating back to the 1980s.

 In 1995 actor Sean Penn (a good friend of Bukowski's) directed his second feature film, an independent piece named The Crossing Guard starring Jack Nicholson, Robin Wright, and David Morse.
 The closing credits of the film contain a dedication to Charles Bukowski.

 In 2005, a cinematic adaption of his novel Factotum, directed by Bent Hamer and starring Matt Dillon as Henry Chinaski, was released to largely favorable reviews, scoring a 75% "Fresh Rating" on the film review site Rotten Tomatoes.

 The 2009 French film Cartagena (L'homme de chevet) features Sophie Marceau as a quadriplegic woman named Muriel who loves the writings of Bukowski.
 She has her caregiver, an alcoholic and former boxer named Léo (played by Christopher Lambert), read passages of Bukowski to her, and she often compares Léo's mannerisms and personality to the poet, implying that their similarities are why she hired him in the first place.

 In the 2018 film Beautiful Boy, Nic Sheff recites part of the Bukowski poem, "Let it Enfold You" to his class at Hampshire College.
 The poem, in its entirety, is recited in the end credits of the film.